Soccer-Lewandowski slams Bayern's 'politics' in build-up to Barcelona move | Sports-Games

 Soccer-Lewandowski slams Bayern's 'politics' in build-up to Barcelona move

-Poland striker Robert Lewandowski has criticised former club Bayern Munich's "politics" after leaving them to join LaLiga side Barcelona.
-Lewandowski, who scored 344 goals for Bayern in 375 appearances, joined Barcelona in a deal worth 45 million euros ($45.98 million) earlier this month, after forcing a move from the German club.
+Poland striker Robert Lewandowski has criticised his former club Bayern Munich's "politics" after leaving them to join Barcelona.
+Lewandowski, who scored 344 goals for Bayern in 375 games, joined Barca in a deal worth 45 million euros ($45.98 million) earlier this month, after forcing a move from the German club.

-Poland striker Robert Lewandowski has criticised former club Bayern Munich's "politics" after leaving them to join LaLiga side Barcelona.
+Poland striker Robert Lewandowski has criticised his former club Bayern Munich's "politics" after leaving them to join Barcelona.

 "I had a very good relationship with my Bayern team mates, with the staff, with the coach, and these are all things I'm going to miss because I spent a beautiful time there," Lewandowski told https://www.espn.in/football/bayern-munich-gerbayern_munich/story/4708790/barcelonas-robert-lewandowski-accuses-bayern-munich-of-making-up-lies-over-his-exit ESPN on Friday.
 "Everything that's happened in the last maybe few weeks before I left Bayern, that was also of course a lot of politics.

 "The club tried to find an argument why they can sell me to another club because before it was difficult to explain maybe to the fans.
 And I had to accept that even though it was a lot of bullshit ... said about me."
-Lewandowski added that his decision to leave Bayern had nothing to do with the club's pursuit of Norwegian striker Erling Haaland, who joined Premier League club Manchester City.
+Lewandowski added that his decision to leave Bayern had nothing to do with the club's pursuit of Norway striker Erling Haaland, who joined English champions Manchester City.

+Bayern sports director Hasan Salihamidzic said he was surprised by Lewandowski's comments.
+"I cannot understand it at all," he told Bild newspaper.
+"My father taught me that when you leave you don't close the door with your behind.
+He's on the best way of doing just that."

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)